-The decision whether to build your own IT/enterprise software solution versus buy commercial software (ex.
+The decision whether to build your own IT/enterprise software solution vs buy commercial software (ex.
 ClickOnSite) is a classic dilemma every technology company faces.
 There is no single answer that works for every situation and there are many opinions on the subject published on the internet.

 In my 25 years of working for technology companies, I have been on both sides of this equation: inside companies that developed their own solutions rather than bought marketplace solutions, and working at companies that have technical solutions for sale.